matt-wiley/lz/README.md

 ```
 The top of each `.lz` file includes two comment lines each of which is prefixed with `#lz.`.
 These comments are special and allow you to name and describe your zones with more information.
 Anything provided after `#lz.name ` or `#lz.desc ` is used as the name or description value, respectively.
 And these values will show up in the CLI when listing all zones or attempting to load a over another.

 NOTE: The name and description are limited to a single line.
-An more than that should probably be in README in your project directory.
+Any more than that should probably be in README in your project directory.